Bay of Islands: History

 In a 2006 study, the Bay of Islands was found to have the second bluest sky in the world, after Rio de Janeiro.

 A new fast boat manufactured by the Explore Group was introduced in the Bay of Islands in 2019 to take visitors to the Hole in the Rock at speed.
 The daily transport facility can seat up to 30 passengers and will ply several times during the day.

 Cream Trip

 In 1886, Albert Ernest Fuller launched the sailing ship Undine in the Bay of Islands to deliver coal supplies to the islands within the bay.
 With the fitting of a motor in the early 20th century, Fuller was able to deliver the coal and essential supplies to communities as far out as Cape Brett.

 In 1927 Fuller acquired Cream Trip from Eddie Lane – with the facilities on board to transport cream from the islands, and by the 1960s, the newly commissioned Bay Belle started this run.

 Although a modern catamaran now takes this historical route of the original Cream Trip, Bay Belle continues to transport visitors and locals between Paihia and Russell throughout the day.

 Islands within the bay

 The islands in the bay include:

-Bay of islands looking north east with Flagstaff hill in the foreground and Cape Brett and Percy Island in the back ground.
+Bay of Islands looking north-east along the route of the Cream Trip, with Flagstaff Hill in the foreground.
+From front to back: Roberton Island and Moturua Island; left to right beyond them, Okahu, Waewaetoria and Urupukapuka Islands; in the distance, Cape Brett and, further out, Piercy Island.